Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 I copied and subsequently adapted the accordion feature fromthe tutorial provided on this webpage[**font-awesome-accordion-arrow-css**](https://supfort.com/font-awesome-accordion-arrow-css)
   - The reason for not using the standard Bootstrap accordion was that I wanted to visually indicate there was additional content hidden within each role.
 - The code to achieve better looking bullets was taken from [Fontawsome](https://fontawesome.com/how-to-use/on-the-web/styling/icons-in-a-list)
-- I copied a small piece of CSS code from Stack Overflow to help me equalise the image size on my portfolio cards.

 ### **Acknowledgements**